josephrooks/8bit-config/README.md

 ticks-per-spawn:
   monster-spawns: 2
 ```
-In Vanilla, the game tries to fill the hostile mobcap to the maximum (```70 monsters * number of players``` in vanilla, ```25 monsters per player``` on 8bit) every 1 gametick, or every 1/20th of a second.
-I've doubled that to every 2 gameticks instead.
-This doesn't slow farms down, so much as space the spawns out a little bit more.
+In Vanilla, the game tries to fill empty slots in the hostile mobcap (70 monsters times the number of players in vanilla; 25 monsters per player on 8bit) every 1 gametick, or every 1/20th of a second.
+I've doubled that to every 2 gameticks instead for a moderate performance increase.
+This does not lower the number of mobs that spawn, so much as it slightly spaces out attempts to fill up the mobcap.
+When the attempt does happen, the mobcap will fill up again.
 Most noticeable at a farm like the Ender Ender.

 ## Spigot settings
 Settings native to Spigot.
 Inherited by Paper.
 Located in ```spigot.yml```.